gstew5/cs4100-sp19/doc/tail-recursion.md

 A function *f* makes a *tail call* to a function *g* if the call to *g* is the last thing *f* does before returning (the call is in *tail position*).
 A function is tail recursive if the only recursive calls it makes are tail calls.

-Consider as an example the following GrumpyIR program that computes the sum of the numbers from 1 to *n*, the *n*th triangular number:
+Consider the following GrumpyIR program that computes the sum of the numbers from 1 to *n*, the *n*th triangular number:

 ```
 (fun trian (x i32) -> i32